 First, my favorite recipes for banana bread

-While I know that everyone has their own preferences for banana bread, here are two of my favorite recipes that I’ve made several times.
-The first recipe from Beat Bake Eat is made with two bananas and ingredients like flour and sugar, while the second recipe from The Simple Parent has only three ingredients, with one of them being cake mix.
+While I know that everyone has their own preferences for banana bread, here are two of my favorite banana bread recipes.
+The first one is my personal recipe “Banana Bread for Everyone”, which can be adapted for various food allergies and preferences.
+The second recipe from The Simple Parent has only three ingredients, with one of them being cake mix.
 If making the second recipe, I recommend experimenting with different flavors of cake mix- my friends and I really loved making it with strawberry cake mix!

 - Text version of The Simple Parent recipe